 Minimally Invasive Scoliosis Correction

-Minimally Invasive Scoliosis Correction is a procedure in which surgery is performed through a few small incisions rather than one long incision.
+Minimally Invasive Scoliosis Correction is a scoliosis treatment in which surgery is performed through a few small incisions rather than one long incision to offer long-term scoliosis treatment and pain relief.
 A thin, telescope-like instrument with a tiny video camera called an endoscope is inserted through one of the small incisions.
 The inserted endoscope provides the surgeon with internal images of the patient’s body onto a television screen in the operating room.
-These images and X-ray images from fluoroscope positioned around the patient guide the surgeon to perform the surgery through small incisions.
+In addition, X-ray images from a fluoroscope positioned around the patient guide the surgeon to perform the surgery through small incisions.
 The use of endoscope and fluoroscope improves visualization of the chest cavity and spinal column and allows greater flexibility for placement of the instrumentation in the spine.

 Less invasive surgical techniques such as use of a series of sequential dilators to dilate the muscles without cutting them and a retractor to create a small tunnel to view the spine are also used, resulting in less trauma to the surrounding muscles and tissue.
 This results in: